$C^{1,\alpha}$-Regularity of Quasilinear equations on the Heisenberg Group: H older continuity of weak solutions

 \subsection{Global Maximum principle}

 \\ Given weak solution $u\in HW^{1,G}(\Om)$ for $\Q u=0$, here we show global $L^\infty$ estimates of $u$ under appropriate boundary conditions.
-The method and techniques are adaptations of similar classical results in \cite{Lieb--gen} for quasilinear equations in the Eucledean setting.
+The method and techniques are adaptations of similar classical results in \cite{Lieb--gen} for quasilinear equations in the Euclidean setting.

 Here, we assume that $u$ satisfies the boundary condition $u-u_0\in HW^{1,G}_0(\Om)$ for some $u_0\in L^\infty(\bar\Om)$.
 In addition, we assume that there exists $b_0>0$ and $M\geq \|u_0\|_{L^\infty}$ such that